 I chose to a write review about Instaread because I have been using it for a while and quite have an experience with this app.
 There are many other similar apps on the market such as Blinkist, }getabstract, and Joosr to name a few.

 I bought Instaread from Stacksocial deal and have been using it for over 6 months now.
-It is now available on the iOS store and you get a 7-day free trial to test it out.
+It is now available on the iOS store, Android app, and from their website.
+You get a 7-day free trial to test it out.
 If you like it, you will be given a subscription on a monthly or yearly basis and you can cancel at any time.
 Once you have registered into the system, you will have access to all their books and there is no limit to what you read or listen to.

 One thing I like about this app is how it looks and feels.
 It's like walking into your corner bookstore, surrounded by aisles of books upon books.
 You can grab one, perform a quick scan and then read through it if you wish.
 The app designs a book cover that is in the form of a cartoon which is really nice.

 The app has 4 main panels: Discovery, Library, Search, and Account.
 So, let's break these panels down and see what each offers: